TomRosen/doodjs/README.md

 ### `d-data`

 Allows to declare a new context.
-The context / data will be available on the element the directive is attached to and on all child elements.
+The data will be available on the element the directive is attached to and on all child elements.

 ```html
 <div d-data="{hello: 'world'}">